 It became more glaring fault because rest of the bill was gender neutral.
 Terms used to define other related crimes in this bill were neutral terms like ‘whoever’, ‘person’ etc. My worry was that if this was the law then our boys would have to undergo very bad fate and might be termed as rapists when they get raped by older women.

-My objection however was set aside by the WCD ministry saying wherever in the act it is mentioned as ‘He’, ‘Him’ or in other masculine gender form, the General Clauses Act will be applicable and hence both genders will be considered as equal criminals but they refused to amend this section in gender neutral term like the rest of the act.
+My objection, however, was set aside by the WCD ministry saying wherever in the act it is mentioned as ‘He’, ‘Him’ or in other masculine gender forms, the General Clauses Act will be applicable and hence both genders will be considered as equal criminals but they refused to amend this section in gender-neutral term like the rest of the act.

-If recent incidence of making a 12 year old Kerala boy a rapist when in fact he was raped by the older 17 year old girl, the act seems to be working ‘as it was intended to’.
-With amendment of JJ ACT in place and when child rapists can be treated as adult the situation becomes more critical.
-But since he is not 16 year or older probably he would be spared from the ambit of JJ Act Amendment.
-In a recent discussion in IIT KGP’s Gender Justice workshop I raised a strong objection in this regard that a 16 year old boy raped by an older woman will now be considered as a rapist and that will be the biggest blot on society.
+If the recent incidence of making a 12-year-old Kerala boy a rapist when in fact he was raped by the older 17-year-old girl, the act seems to be working ‘as it was intended to’.
+With the amendment of JJ ACT in place and when child rapists can be treated as an adult, the situation becomes more critical.
+But since he is not 16 years or older probably he would be spared from the ambit of JJ Act Amendment.
+In a recent discussion in IIT KGP’s Gender Justice workshop, I raised a strong objection in this regard that a 16-year-old boy raped by an older woman will now be considered as a rapist and that will be the biggest blot on society.
 However, the Dean of IIT’s law school opined that boys will get justice under POCSO Act and immediately now we have a burning example that boys will NOT get justice under POCSO Act.

 This shows how as a society we have become so cruel to our boys.
-Even when they are the victims, feminist controlled society make them the criminal, even when they are innocents our doctors pronounce them having medical condition.
-This is how we have made our 12 year old boys rapists but no one seem to be talking about them.
+Even when they are the victims, feminist controlled society make them the criminal, even when they are innocents our doctors pronounce them having a medical condition.
+This is how we have made our 12-year-old boys rapists but no one seem to be talking about them.